jaso-public/cs764-sorter/README.md

 This method will print the values held by the class to the output stream including: spill fraction, cache size, memory size, HDD read size, SSD read size, and SSD size.

 ## Sorter
-contains all of our logic for completing the sort including: graceful degradation, spilling, and merging.
+This class contains all of our logic for completing the sort including: graceful degradation, spilling, and merging.

 ### Class Constructor
 The constructor initializes the class' values and ensures that an IO device was created for both the SSD and HDD.
 It begins the sorting algorithm by calling startSort().